What is Multi-Group Participation

 We regularly experience a tension between doing our day to day tasks along with our local teams or communities, and spending time exploring longer term opportunities, learning new things and meeting new people.
 It is often the case that our innovative selves are overrun by the pressures of the day-to-day.
 It is will known that innovation is linked to people who have diverse networks, and Yammer provides an opportunity to interact freely with people from different communities thereby expanding our horizons.

 The Multi-group Participation score indicates how much people participate in multiple communities.
-Being a member of community without participating doesn't count towards the score.
+Being a member of a community without participating doesn't count towards the score.
 Only active participation (posting, replying or reacting).
 The score ranges between 0-100:

 - 0 - 25: Mostly active in a single community.